 Through a human size phylogenetic tree, we show how all these species are interconnected, evolving from and responding to previous generations of artists.

-To complete the experience of the installation, visitors can access our audio-guides, that will give them more information about these animals as well as their imaginary sounds and voices.
+To complete the experience of the installation, visitors can access our audio-guides, which will give them more information about these animals as well as their imaginary sounds and voices.

-Minor Monsters is a theatre bestiary that is at the same time an homage to our fellow colleagues and a plattform to show their amazing and inspiring work.
-We strongly believe that Chilean stage designers are a fascinating species that should be known and studied around the Globe.
+Minor Monsters is a theatre bestiary that is at the same time an homage to our fellow colleagues and a platform to show their amazing and inspiring work.
+We strongly believe that Chilean stage designers are a fascinating species that should be known and studied around the globe.